 Almost every collision that happens on Richmond’s roads is someone’s fault.
 Even if the two cars never make contact with each other, a driver who forces another off the road may still be responsible.
-When evaluating fault after a motor vehicle crash, courts utilize a concept of law called contributory negligence.
+When evaluating fault after a motor vehicle crash on Commonwealth Center Parkway or some other highway, courts utilize a concept of law called contributory negligence.
 This means that juries must evaluate the actions of all people involved.

 Unfortunately, this can be bad news for injured plaintiffs.
 If a jury believes that a victim contributed in any way to the accident that caused their injuries, it must completely dismiss the claim.
 Insurance companies are aware of this law and often attempt to shift blame for an accident onto an injured plaintiff.

 As a result, it is critical to be able to demonstrate that the actions/inactions of plaintiff/injured party did not contribute to the collision.
 A Richmond car accident attorney could help injured plaintiffs gather evidence and prepare to refute any allegations that the injury victim was in any way contributorily negligent in the accident.

 Every driver on Richmond’s streets accepts a duty to avoid causing any undue harm to others.
 This includes an obligation to follow the rules of the road and to drive safely and responsibly.
 As a result, plaintiffs have two main paths to attempt to prove defendant negligence.